-What Led to Classification of Elements?
+What Led to the Classification of Elements?

 There are multiple elements, hence, it is impossible to analyze their properties individually.
 The classification of elements is done to facilitate the study of the elements in an easy way.
 The periodic classification of elements is the structured grouping of similar elements.
-It also means separating similar elements from the dissimilar ones.
+It also means separating similar elements from dissimilar ones.
 Many scientific discoveries have been performed to separate and classify the elements based on their properties.

 Traditional Laws of Periodic Classification of Elements

 The periodic classification of elements refers to the tabular arrangement of different elements.
 The arrangement is made in such a way that each of the elements having similar properties is placed in the same vertical group or column.
-The significant attempts of periodic table classification mentioned in the chapter are Dobereiner’s triads and Newlands law of octaves.
+The significant attempts at periodic table classification mentioned in the chapter are Dobereiner’s triads and Newlands law of octaves.
 Let’s study them in detail-

 Periodic Classification Of Elements: Dobereiner’s Triads

-The Dobereiner’s triad classification is based upon the atomic mass of the elements.
+Dobereiner’s triad classification is based on the atomic mass of the elements.
 According to this classification, “When the elements are arranged in the order of their increasing atomic masses, then a group of three different elements having the same properties and characteristics is obtained.”
 The atomic mass of any middle element of the triad is almost equal to the average atomic masses of the first and third elements.
 For example- Li (6.9), Na (23), K (39)